petermr/normami/README.md

 A tool to convert a variety of inputs into normalized, tagged, XHTML (with embedded/linked SVG and PNG where appropriate).
 The initial emphasis is on scholarly publications but much of the technology is general.

+## Universal Search Tool (Citizen STEM Search; AMI-STEM)

+This is a bundle of all `norma` and `ami` functionality to transform PDFs and XML into structured semantic HTML.
+It's alpha (2018-09) and we have 4-6 testers each with different projects.

 ## Installation

 For a simple introduction and a description of how to install binaries of the software please see: [here](http://contentmine.github.io)

 ## Input